-In this series ULI Senior Resident Fellow for Housing, John McIlwain, looks at the state of housing in the United States and what trends are likely to emerge in the coming years.
-Among the issues addressed in Housing in America are the recent foreclosure crisis and the challenges and opportunities posed by generational shifts in housing preferences and trends.
+The Housing in America series looks at the state of housing in the United States and what trends are likely to emerge in the coming years.
+Among the issues addressed in Housing in America are the recent foreclosure crisis, the challenges and opportunities posed by generational shifts in housing preferences and environmental risks.

 Housing in America: The Baby Boomers Turn 65